Disposal tax effect: Advantages

-In Ireland at least 50% of the revenue which disposal tax brings in to the government it is poured back into biological treatment of bio-waste and mechanical-biological treatment of waste.
-This reduces organic content of waste that goes into landfills or for incineration.
+In Ireland at least 50% of the revenue which disposal tax brings into the government is poured back into biological treatment of bio-waste and mechanical-biological treatment of waste.
+This reduces the organic content of waste that goes into landfills or for incineration.
 This is highly beneficial for the environment.

-While in Catalan it discourages landfills and incineration in accordance and reinforcement of the European waste management it penalizes them economically.
+While in Catalan it discourages landfills and incineration in accordance with and reinforcement of the European waste management it penalizes them economically.

 Essentially the making of disposal can be more expensive but, on the other hand, it creates revenue for local authorities by diversified refunds for separate collection.

 Disposal of new asset – If a company sells an asset for more than what it is worth then the gain is broken into two parts.
-Capital gain (sales price – original price) and recapture depreciation which is (original cost – tax basis). the benefit is the increased capital from appreciation of the asset and will be taxed at a new special rate depending on the tax law at the time of sale.
+Capital gain (sales price – original price) and recapture depreciation which is (original cost – tax basis).
+The benefit is the increased capital from the appreciation of the asset which will be taxed at a new special rate depending on the tax law at the time of sale.